Printing Terms

 Tooth

-refers to paper’s surface roughness, a characteristic that allows it to take up ink.
+Refers to paper’s surface roughness, a characteristic that allows it to take up ink.

 Touch plate

-in four-color process printing, an additional fifth plate of ink that adds more of one color to enhance the image.
-See also four-color process, subtractive color
+In four-color process printing, an additional fifth plate of ink that adds more of one color to enhance the image.
+See also four-color process, subtractive color.

 Toyo

-Trapping printing ink
+Trapping

-over previously printed ink.
-Trapping is also used to describe the very slight overlapping of adjacent colors.
+The very slight overlapping of adjacent colors.
 Trapping color is achieved by use of chokes and spreads.
 See also dry trap, tack, and wet trap.

 Trim Size

-the final size of a printed piece once it’s been cut to specification.
+The final size of a printed piece once it’s been cut to specification.

 Trimming

-cutting paper after printing to make all sheets the same or a specified size.
+Cutting paper after printing to make all sheets the same or a specified size.
 After binding printed papers, the head, foot, and edge of a book are often trimmed in a guillotine to make all the papers even.
 The inner papers of each signature have a tighter fold and will be slightly longer than the outer pages.
-See also finishing, guillotine, signature, trim size
+See also finishing, guillotine, signature, trim size.

 Tri-tone

-a black and white image printed with three screens and three colors, such as one black and two grays, used to enrich the contrast between light and dark areas.
-See also continuous tone, duotone, halftone, Quadra tone; screen
+A black and white image printed with three screens and three colors, such as one black and two grays, used to enrich the contrast between light and dark areas.
+See also continuous tone, duotone, halftone, Quadra tone, screen

 Twin-wire Machine

-a paper making machine with two continuous forming wires, rather than just one.
+A paper making machine with two continuous forming wires, rather than just one.
 Twin-wires were designed to create a less two-sided paper than manufactured on a paper machine.
 Other techniques for reducing two-sidedness have since been developed, enabling paper manufactures to created paper on single-wire machines with little side-to-side variation.
-See also felt side, two-sidedness, wire side
+See also felt side, two-sidedness, wire side.

 Two-sidedness

-the tendency of some papers to have slightly different characteristics and printing results from side-to-side.
-See also felt side, like-sided, wire side
+The tendency of some papers to have slightly different characteristics and printing results from side-to-side.
+See also felt side, like-sided, wire side.

 Uncoated Free sheet

-Uncoated Ground
+Uncoated Ground-wood

-Uncoated Paper
+Uncoated

 UV Coating